-Food in the Building - Except under teacher supervision, the only place in the building where consumption of food is allowed is in the cafeteria during lunch period.
+Food in the Building - Except under teacher supervision, the only place in the building where consumption of food is allowed is in the cafeteria/courtyard during lunch period.
 Gum, sodas and other foods are not to be consumed anywhere else in the building.
 This includes classrooms, hallways and lavatories.
+Students are not permitted to order food for delivery from outside vendors to school.